dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

     "clientMayRetrieveKey": true
 ```

-Clients can this field to generate keys that they can get a copy of,
+Clients can use this field to generate keys that they can get a copy of,
 use for any purpose they want without having to interact with the DiceKeys API or app,
 yet which they can ask the DiceKeys app to recover for them should the key be lost.
 For example, an end-to-end encrypted app could generate a key pair it uses for